On this page

 Immunisation area

-Reporting vaccinations to the Australian Immunisation Register
+Reporting vaccinations to the AIR

 Notifying Adverse Events Following Immunisation (AEFI)

 Report all uncommon, serious, or unexpected AEFI or any event felt to be significant following immunisation to your local public health unit as soon as possible.
 To report a suspected AEFI, please download the National Adverse Events Following Immunisation (AEFI) Reporting Form and contact your local Public Health Unit on 1300 066 055.
-The form should also be sent to the Therapeutic Goods Administration (TGA) as follows.

 Providing general guidance to travellers